Ibenammou/Smart-Irrigation-and-Pest-Detection-System/README.md

 - Expanding AI capabilities for better pest identification.
 - Implementing mobile notifications for system alerts.

-## 📜 License
-This project is open-source under the MIT License.

 ## 📞 Contact
 For questions or contributions, feel free to open an issue or contact the team!